wp-papi/timber-integration/README.md

 [Timber](https://github.com/jarednova/timber) integration class for Papi

+It should be loaded after Timber is loaded.

 ## TimberImage

 Papi has already initialized the images with `TimberImage` class.
 So instead of writing this: